-“One Ocean” will premiere at SeaWorld San Diego on Memorial Day weekend and SeaWorld San Antonio on June 10, but Orlando guests can enjoy the new daily fun-filled show beginning today.
+“One Ocean” will premiere at SeaWorld San Diego on Memorial Day weekend and SeaWorld San Antonio on June 10.
+Still, Orlando Guests can enjoy the new daily fun-filled show beginning today.

 Here’s a video summary of “One Ocean” offering highlights of high jumps and high energy:

-“One Ocean” features a multitude of SeaWorld’s killer whales, including the massive Tilikum who recently returned to the waters.
-While the whales’ trainers are still not swimming with the whales, they do heavily interact with them along the water side, getting quite up close and personal.
-Between dancing, hugging, and kissing, it’s a fun show that almost makes guests forget the unfortunate past incident that prevent trainers from riding on the whales as they’ve done in the past.
+“One Ocean” features many of SeaWorld’s killer whales, including the massive Tilikum who recently returned to the waters.
+While the whales’ trainers are still not swimming with the whales, they heavily interact with them along the waterside, getting quite up close and personal.
+Between dancing, hugging, and kissing, it’s a fun show that almost makes Guests forget the unfortunate past incident that prevents trainers from riding on the whales as they’ve done in the past.

 In attendance for the grand opening of “One Ocean” were animal expert Jack Hanna and singer Spencer Lee, who has appeared on TV shows including “Glee.”
-The pair helped kick of and conclude the new spectacle, with many splashes and laughs in between.
+The pair helped kick-off and conclude the new spectacle, with many splashes and laughs in between.

 The new show takes place in Shamu Stadium.
-In addition to its 3-story set and panoramic LED screens that are used prominently throughout the show, new effects have been added including high-powered fountains not only squirting large streams of water into the pool as show elements, but also popping up unexpectedly close to the first few rows of guests.
+In addition to its 3-story set and panoramic LED screens used prominently throughout the show, new effects have been added, including high-powered fountains not only squirting large streams of water into the pool show elements also popping up unexpectedly close to the first few rows of Guests.